xinsun1/Tiger-Lion_AIMs/AIMs_pipeline.md

  - SNP distribution bias, less likely, can be provide by the distribution of SNPs across the genome
  - GL/GT calling bias.
 The called GT/GL could be biased toward the reference.
 The distribution of the ref vs alt is extremely skewed.
 Need to be cautious.

+The result looks good.
+Need to do something to prove the reference bias is acceptable!

 #### 4.5 pcangsd

+PCA based on 5k SNPs

 #### 4.6 phylogeny